tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 Important❗This page shows your new user's *access key ID* and *secret key*.
 This is private information that you should strive to keep private.
 Someone who has access to this information has access to use this user and anything you have granted it permission to use.

 We want to save this info as a secret on Github.
-I would recommend not saving this in any other way as you are likely to forget about it or mishandle it in some other way.
+I would recommend not saving this in any other way as you are likely to forget about it or mishandle it.
 The keys shown in this article and these screenshots have long been deactivated before this post went live.

 ![Screenshot of user creation success screen showing the access key ID and secret key](./node-cicd-pipeline-iam-4.png)

-While leaving this tab open, open a new tab and navigate to the Github repo of your project.
+**While leaving this tab open**, open a new tab and navigate to the Github repo of your project.

 ## 2: Save AWS User credentials in Github
-Next you want to save these AWS credentials as a Secret on you Github repo.
-This will allow you to securely access them in your Github Action later on.
+Next you want to save these AWS credentials as a Secret on your Github repo.
+This will allow you to securely access them in your Github Workflow later on.

 In the Github repo of the project you want to automate, click the *Settings* tab near the top right of the page.
 Choose *Secrets* in the left menu.
 Then click the *New Secret* button in the upper right.